Sound speed uncertainty in Acousto-Electric Tomography: Discussion and conclusion

-We believe that these results are quite promising for \aet{} showing that, even if the wave is not known exactly, this will not necessarily pose a huge problem for the final recovery of the conductivity, though it might produce irregular and artificial structures in the reconstructed power densities.
+We believe that these results are quite promising for \aet{} showing that, even if the wave is not known exactly, this will not necessarily pose a huge problem for the final recovery of the conductivity, though it might produce certain irregular and artificial structures in the reconstructed power densities.
+We expect that the obtained results may carry over to other hybrid tomography problems such as Photo-Acoustic tomography.